cobwebch/svconnector/Documentation/Installation/Index.rst

 as of version 14.
 Custom connector services should rely on :code:`mb_convert_encoding()` instead.

+The :php:`\Cobweb\Svconnector\Service\ConnectorBase` constructor now uses dependency injection.
+If you overrode the constructor in your custom services, you will need to adapt your code.

 All hooks have been removed, leaving only events.